-We construct regional worker flows based on IAB social security data from the sample of integrated employment biographies (SIAB).
-The data constitute a 2% sample of all workers covered by social security legislation.
-Employment spells are reported at the location of work and we impute the location of the last employer to unemployment spells.
-We follow Hartung, Jung, and Kuhn (2018) in constructing monthly worker flows from daily social security records and construct worker flow rates using annual averages of monthly flows from 2000 to 2017.
-We always refer to the share of workers who transition from employment to unemployment (EU rate) as separation rate and the share of workers who transition from unemployment to employment (UE rate) as job-finding rate.
+We construct regional worker flows based on IAB social security data from the sample of integrated employment biographies (SIAB).6 The data constitute a 2% sample of all workers covered by social security legislation.
+Employment spells are reported at the location of work and we impute the location of the last employer to unemployment spells.7 We follow Hartung, Jung, and Kuhn (2018) in constructing monthly worker flows from daily social security records and construct worker flow rates using annual averages of monthly flows from 2000 to 2017.8 We always refer to the share of workers who transition from employment to unemployment (EU rate) as separation rate and the share of workers who transition from unemployment to employment (UE rate) as job-finding rate.
 Using the SIAB data, we also construct measures of the local labor market composition by age, gender, education, occupations, and industries as annual average employment shares of the respective groups.
 Annual local productivity data (real GDP per worker) come from the working group of the state statistical offices (Arbeitskreis Volkswirtschaftliche Gesamtrechnungen der Länder).

 We use commuting zones to represent local labor markets.
 All data are available at the district (Kreis) level - analogous to U.S. counties - and we aggregate districts to 194 commuting zones based on 2018 commuting zone definitions.
+We use the crosswalk provided by the Federal Office for Building and Regional Planning to map district definitions over time.
 We use employment weights in the aggregation if districts are split between different commuting zones.
-As worker flow data are only available for 2017 district definitions in the social security data, we rely on the consistent 2018 commuting zone definitions.
-We use the crosswalk provided by the Federal Office for Building and Regional Planning to map earlier district definitions to 2017 districts.